Ford Frick wrote to Fresco Thompason regarding 17-year old Joe Moeller and other prospects

 Joe Moeller remembers teammate Sandy Koufax's 1964 no-hitter 34 years later

-Outstanding content from a man who was there: Joe Moeller was 21-years old when Sandy Koufax pitched the third of his four no-hitters on June 4, 1964.
-After the game, Koufax was interviewed at length about his gem.
-The Left Arm of God was the last to board the team bus and took a seat next to Moelle
+Outstanding content from a man who was there: Joe Moeller was 21 when Sandy Koufax pitched his third no-hitter on June 4, 1964.
+After the game, Koufax was interviewed about his performance.
+The Left Arm of God boarded the team bus last and sat next to Moeller.

 Gentleman Joe called his 1966 World Series appearance his greatest thrill as a player